The New England Conservatory of Music

 - Will I learn to make reeds at NEC?
 All of the bassoon teachers at NEC help their students with reed-making, but you should arrive at NEC with the skills already in place to be a self-sufficient reed-maker.

 - Is there a bassoon class at NEC?
-Yes, there is a bassoon class that meets for a couple of hours about seven times per semester.
-It is taught by all of the bassoon professors as well as a couple of guest teachers.
+Yes, there is a bassoon class that meets for a couple of hours seven to nine times per semester.
+It is taught by all of the bassoon professors as well as occasional guest artists.

 - What is studying with you like?
 I like to strike a balance between etudes, solos, orchestral excerpts, and reeds, and so a typical lesson with me might include time spent on most, if not all, of these areas.
 Undergrads will have pretty clear expectations of what to work on from week to week.
 Grads will find their lessons to be somewhat less structured (depending on the student), as I find that the more advanced student, given some latitude, will tend to focus in on the areas of her/his playing that need the most work.
 Within this basic structure, I endeavor to identify weaknesses and flaws in my students' playing and to suggest strategies to overcome or correct these issues.
 I believe that one should play musically and in the correct style, and so will often spend a fair amount of time working on the finer points of musicianship.